openSUSE:Board election rules

 Restanding:

-openSUSE board members can serve for up to two consecutive election periods.
-After that they must stand down for at least one election period, but may run again after the one election period break.
+openSUSE Board Members can serve for up to two consecutive election periods.
+After that they must stand down for at least one election period, but may run again after that break.

 Company affiliation:

-In the event that individuals affiliated with a company or organization hold more than 40 per cent of the electable seats, affiliates from that corporation will be required to resign until fewer than 40 per cent of electable seats are controlled by that company or organisation.
+In the event that individuals affiliated with a company or organization hold more than 40 per cent of the electable seats, affiliates from that corporation will be required to resign until at most 40 per cent of electable seats are controlled by that company or organisation.

 Individuals affiliated with a company or organization are people who are employees, officers, or members of the board of directors of an organization; or have a significant consulting relationship; or own at least 1 per cent of the equity or debt, or derivatives thereof, of a company.